-- There is no Capital Gains Tax (CGT) payable on death of the first spouse / C.P. - The trustees will receive the property at market value (Probate value) at time of death.
+- There is no Capital Gains Tax (CGT) payable on death of the first spouse/C.P. - The trustees will receive the property at market value (Probate value) at time of death.

-- If the property in trust was the main residence of the couple, then private residence relief will be available in most cases and mean no CGT is payable if the property is sold e.g. if the life tenant wants to move or downsize. - On death of the life tenant, the value of the trust property is given a further tax-free uplift to market value (Probate value). - When the trustees transfer the property to the beneficiaries, CGT will only be payable if the property has risen in value above the Probate value. - From 06.04.23, trustees have an annual exempt allowance of £3000.
-This reduces to £1500 from 06.04.24. - The CGT rate for trustees is 20% and 28% for residential property.
+- If the property in trust was the main residence of the couple, then private residence relief will be available in most cases and mean no CGT is payable if the property is sold e.g. if the life tenant wants to move or downsize. - On death of the life tenant, the value of the trust property is given a further tax-free uplift to market value (Probate value). - When the trustees transfer the property to the beneficiaries, CGT will only be payable if the property has risen in value above the Probate value. - Trustees have an allowance of £1500.
+If there are multiple trusts, the allowance is shared between them. - The CGT rate for trustees is 20% and 24% for residential property.